Alis-33/SecurePassManager/SecurePassManager/README.md

 2. **CBC Mode**: Cipher Block Chaining mode was selected as the encryption mode because it ensures each encryption block depends on the previous one.
 This dependency makes the encryption more robust by preventing pattern recognition in the encrypted data, as identical plaintext blocks will encrypt to different ciphertext blocks.
 The implementation includes PKCS7 padding to handle the last block appropriately.

+3. **User Credential Protection**: Each user's password hash and salt are encrypted using AES with a unique key derived from their master password using PBKDF2 (210,000 iterations).
+This ensures that even if an attacker gains access to the users.json file, they cannot swap or reuse encrypted credentials between users, as the credentials can only be decrypted with the original user's master password.
+The system uses:
+   - A unique salt for each user's credential encryption
+   - PBKDF2 with SHA-256 for key derivation
+   - AES encryption with a randomly generated IV for each encryption operation
+   - The encrypted data combines the IV with the ciphertext for secure storage

-3. **PBKDF2 for Key Operations**: The application uses PBKDF2 in two distinct ways.
+4. **PBKDF2 for Key Operations**: The application uses PBKDF2 in two distinct ways.
 In the encryption service, it runs with 100,000 iterations to derive encryption keys from the stored master key.
 The master password service uses a higher iteration count of 210,000 for hashing user passwords.
 This dual implementation reflects the different security needs of key derivation versus password hashing, though both make brute-force attempts computationally expensive.

-4. **Salt Usage and Storage**: The current implementation maintains two separate salting mechanisms.
+5. **Salt Usage and Storage**: The current implementation maintains two separate salting mechanisms.
 For password encryption, a single salt is stored in encryption.salt and used across all encryption operations.
 For user authentication, each user has their own unique salt stored alongside their password hash.
 While this provides some protection against rainbow table attacks, storing the encryption salt separately from the encrypted data introduces security risks.

-5. **Key Management**: The application generates and stores its main encryption key in a separate file during first launch.
+6. **Key Management**: The application generates and stores its main encryption key in a separate file during first launch.
 This key, combined with the stored salt, serves as the basis for all password encryption operations through PBKDF2 key derivation.
 While this approach simplifies the implementation and provides consistent encryption across sessions, storing the key separately makes the encrypted data vulnerable if an attacker gains access to all application files.

 These cryptographic choices reflect standard security practices in terms of algorithm selection, but the current implementation of key and salt storage could be improved to better protect against physical access to the application's files.
 ### Security Considerations